-Swvl does not have written contractual arrangements in place with certain of its historically material customers.
+Swyl does not have written contractual arrangements in place with certain of its historically material customers.

-Swvl has provided, and continues to provide, TaaS services to certain corporate customers without a written contract governing such arrangement.
-These non-contractual arrangements with TaaS customers made up approximately 7% and 2% of Swvl's revenue in each of fiscal year 2021 and fiscal year 2022, respectively.
+Swvl has provided TaaS services to certain corporate customers without a written contract governing such arrangement.
+These non-contractual arrangements with TaaS customers made up approximately 7% and 2% of Swvl's revenue in each of fiscal year 2021 and fiscal year 2022, while there was none in 2023 respectively.
 While the counterparties have performed under such arrangements without any material disputes, in the event of a dispute, the lack of a written contract could make it particularly difficult for Swvl to enforce its rights under the arrangement, if at all.
-Swvl is in the process of entering into definitive documentation to govern its relationships with such corporate customers and is setting up internal procedures to ensure that future relationships are governed by written contractual arrangements at the outset.
-As a result, Swvl expects to be able to reduce the percentage of revenue attributable to TaaS customers without contractual arrangements over time.
-However, there is no guarantee that existing TaaS customers will agree to enter into definitive documentation, and there are no assurances entry into such definitive documentation would allow Swvl to enforce claims against such counterparties for actions taken prior to entry into such agreements.
+During 2023, Swvl entered into definitive documentation to govern its relationships with such corporate customers and progressed in setting up internal procedures to ensure that future relationships are governed by written contractual arrangements at the outset.
+As a result, Swvl was able to eliminate the percentage of revenue attributable to TaaS customers without contractal arrangements over time. and operate only after getting into definitive documentation with all TAAS customers.